cerner/terra-framework/packages/terra-application/docs/README.md

 ```

 > Remember: `terra-application` repackages the contents of the `terra-navigation-prompt` package to help maintain version/instance consistency.
 The `terra-navigation-prompt` package should not be consumed directly if `terra-application` is also being consumed.

-### I18n

-Terra components leverage the [react-intl](https://www.npmjs.com/package/react-intl) project to load and render translated strings.
-Please see the terra-base and react-intl [documentation](https://github.com/formatjs/react-intl/tree/master/docs) for more information.

-> Remember: `ApplicationBase` configures and renders react-intl's `IntlProvider` internally (through `<Base />`).
-An `IntlProvider` should not be rendered directly.

 ## Component Features